 In 1914, a typical working class family, lived in a 'two up, two down'.
 They had two rooms downstairs and two upstairs.
 The downstairs front room was kept for best.
 The family kept their best furniture and ornaments in this room.
 They spent most of the their time in the downstairs, back room, which served as a kitchen and living room.
 In 1914, working class homes were lit by gas.
 Most working class homes had outside lavatories.
 From about 1900, some houses were built for skilled workers, with bathrooms and inside toilets.
 However, they were still rare in 1914.
 Moreover, very poor families sometimes lived in just one room.

 Food in 1914

-Food was expensive in 1914 and some working class families sat down to tea of a plate of potatoes and malnutrition was common among poor children.
-Food was also expensive.
-In 1914 a working class family spent about 60% of their income on food.
-Moreover sweets were a luxury in 1914.
-However, for those who could afford it new types of biscuit were available.
+Food was expensive in 1914.
+Some working class families, typically sat down to a tea, of a plate of potatoes and malnutrition was common among poor children.
+In 1914, a working class family spent about 60% of their income on food.
+Sweets were a luxury in 1914.
+However, for those who could afford it, new types of biscuit were available.
 The Digestive was invented in 1892.
 Custard creams were invented in 1908 and Bourbons were invented in 1910.

 Transport in 1914

 In 1914, railways were the main form of overland transport.
 Cars were very rare, although number plates were introduced in 1903.
 The same year a 20 MPH speed limit was introduced.
 Most towns had electric trams.
 In many towns by 1914, there were also motor buses and Hull had it's own trams.

 Working Class Leisure in 1914